vkku/web/README.md

-#Scripts and HTML written for adademic purposes and learning things out - includes HTML5 canvas, javascript.
+#Scripts and HTML written for academic purposes and learning things out - includes HTML5 canvas, javascript.